Intra ID service principals: Audit expiring secrets and certificates

 Let’s take a closer look at the solution.

-Confidential information will be securely stored in a Key Vault, while all other variables will be saved in the Automation Account’s variable section.
-But you only have to focus on the variable.tf file, terraform will save the variables in the respective locations.
+Confidential information will be securely stored in a key vault while all other variables will be saved in the automation account’s variable section.
+However, you only have to focus on the “variable.tf” file.
+Terraform will save the variables in the respective locations.

 Note: We will not use your own domain in the default configuration.
 The Azure Communication Services will create a custom Microsoft domain.
-You can change this later using the GUI, or by customizing the terraform file “communication_service.tf”.
+You can change this later by using the GUI or by customizing the Terraform file “communication_service.tf”.

 The following is a visualization of what will be deployed.